djlowes/constructor-hangman/README.md

 # constructor-hangman
-A hangman command-line game using constructor functions
+A hangman command-line game using constructor functions.